• Home

 Helen trained with the College of Complementary Medicine (Syd) and has also undertaken accredited training in Neural

-Organisation Technique and is a qualified Kinesiologist, RKP.
+qualified Kinesiologist, RKP.
 Helen has spent time studying and learning from leaders in N.O.T and their work with horses as there is no “dedicated/specialised” courses on the application of this modality with animals.
 She has adapted the techniques she has learnt to both dogs and horses.